-- (1) Shareholders of Vipshop Information include our co-founders and shareholders Eric Ya Shen, Arthur Xiaobo Hong, Bin Wu, Yu Xu and Xing Peng, holding 41.6%, 26.0%, 11.6%, 10.4% and 10.4% of the total equity interests in Vipshop Information, respectively. - (2) An intermediary holding company. - (3) A subsidiary primarily engaged in warehousing, logistics, product procurement, research and development, technology development and consulting businesses. - 4) A subsidiary primarily engaged in warehousing and logistics businesses in Kunshan and nearby regions. - (5) A subsidiary primarily engaged in warehousing and logistics businesses in Chengdu and nearby regions. - (6) Assume no purchase of ADSs in the offering by pre-IPO investors.
+(1) Shareholders of Vipshop Information include our co-founders and shareholders Eric Ya Shen, Arthur Xiaobo Hong, Bin Wu, Yu Xu and Xing Peng, holding 41.6%, 26.0%, 11.6%, 10.4% and 10.4% of the total equity interests in Vipshop Information, respectively.

+(2) An intermediary holding company.

+(4) A subsidiary primarily engaged in warehousing and logistics businesses in Kunshan and nearby regions.

+(5) A subsidiary primarily engaged in warehousing and logistics businesses in Chengdu and nearby regions.